-No space will be reserved for you until application fee, deposit, and meningitis record, and signed contract are received in our office.
+No space will be reserved for you until application fee, deposit, meningitis record and signed contract are received in our office.

-- Please visit our Health Services web page for information on required immunizations and forms.
+Please visit our Health Services website for information on required immunizations and forms.
 You will need to turn in an immunization form as well as a bacterial meningitis acknowledgement letter 10 days prior to moving into University Housing.

 The Department of Residence Life at Texas Wesleyan University supports the mission of the university by providing students with a comfortable and convenient living environment while offering opportunities for increased campus involvement, social interaction and academic assistance.
 In support of the mission of the University and in recognition of the value of the on-campus residential experience, beginning the fall of 2011, all students with less than 30 college credit hours who are under the age of 21 are required to live in on-campus university housing unless they are married, divorced, live with their parents or have a dependent child.
 The Department of Residence Life in conjunction with the Dean of Students Office will review requests for an exemption to this policy on an individual basis.